Janeyin600/WaterBot/README.md

 a beta version

 Written by Jane Yin
-# A python script that provides a quick testing of the bulk properties for batch of new water models
+# A set of python scripts that provides a quick testing of the bulk properties for batch of new water models

 Waterbot is a small program that allows you to evaluate the bulk properties of new water models.
 It can assess multiple water models